A close-up photo of documents lined up

 NCRM quick start guides on teaching research methods

-On this page, you can browse NCRM's series of eight quick guides on a range of topics related to teaching research methods.
+On this page, you can browse NCRM's series of nine quick guides on a range of topics related to teaching research methods.
+These topics include planning, approaches to teaching in different contexts and being trauma sensitive when delivering training.

 This guide considers aspects of planning to teach social research methods that involve transformation and adaption to the online context, including examples of how online research methods teachers do this.
 The guide is based on NCRM research with online methods teachers and learners, involving interviews, observations and analysis of course documents.
 Read this guide.